machines-reading-maps/luna-annotorious-client/example/README.md

 - The alpha build of Annotorious OpenSeadragon 3 (JS + stylesheet)
 - This plugin (JS + stylesheet)

+Recent versions of the Annotorious alpha build & the plugin (JS and stylesheet) are included in this folder.

 ```html
 <!-- add this to your HTML <head> -->
 <script src="https://cdn.jsdelivr.net/npm/openseadragon@3.1/build/openseadragon/openseadragon.min.js"></script>